 Osso Bucco Beef Shanks has to be one of the all-time great braises.
-Meaty shanks browned and simmered in a rich sauce of tomatoes, soffritto, garlic, wine and aromatics served on our amazing cheat’s Risotto Milanese then sprinkled with a fresh and zesty parsley, lemon zest and garlic gremolata and you’re in comfort food heaven.
+Meaty shanks browned and simmered in a rich sauce of tomatoes, soffritto, garlic, wine and aromatics served with our amazing Cheat’s Risotto Milanese then sprinkled with a fresh and zesty parsley, lemon zest and garlic gremolata and you’re in comfort food heaven.

 Osso Bucco Beef relies on slow cooking for its rich flavour and tender melt-in-your-mouth meat.
 We love to braise this recipe in the oven but of course, you could use your slow cooker and achieve the same wonderful results.